lexsor/GreyHack_Repo/README.md

 ## 📌 Roadmap

+- Dev a program to capture vulnerabilities and build a db that can be referenced
+- find or create a password keeper
 - Add a script index with descriptions & usage examples
 - Include documentation for major programs
 - Build larger modular tools for scanning, exploitation, and securing systems